Pianonic/Stylus-CSS-Parser/README.md

 4. **Enjoy dynamically applying styles based on conditions** 🎉

-## 📦 Example Project

-You can find an example project in the `examples` directory of this repository, which demonstrates how to use the parser in a real-world scenario.

 ## 🤔 Why Use This?

 This parser is particularly useful if you want to: